SpartaTech/sparta-spring-web-utils/README.md

 Optional<String> result = jdbcTemplate.queryForOptionalObject("select 1 from dual", String.class);
 ```

-Same argument options for queryForObject are available for queryForOptionalObject, in SpartaJdbcTemplate and SpartaNamedParameterJdbcTemplate.
+Same argument options for queryForObject in JdbcTemplte and NamedParameterJdbcTemplate are available for queryForOptionalObject, in SpartaJdbcTemplate and SpartaNamedParameterJdbcTemplate.

 ##WhereClauseBuilder
-This functionality allows you to annotate a class and its fields, with this information the WhereClauseBuilder will generate a where clause for the database.
+This functionality allows you to annotate a class and its fields.
+With the annotations information the WhereClauseBuilder will generate a where clause for the database query.

 Example: